Humanoid (Tokio Hotel album)

-Humanoid is the third German studio album, the second English studio album and the fourth overall studio album by German band Tokio Hotel.
+Humanoid is the third German album, the second English album and the fourth overall album by the German band Tokio Hotel.
 Released through Island Records and Cherrytree Records, the album was recorded in both German and English with both versions set for a simultaneous worldwide release bearing the same title, Humanoid.

-The German version of the album was released on October 2, 2009, in Germany and other European countries, while the English version was released in the United States on October 6, 2009.
+The German version of the album was released on 2 October 2009, in Germany and other European countries, while the English version was released in the United States on 6 October 2009.
 Unlike their previous English-language album, Scream, Humanoid had no UK release in 2009.
-Humanoid was digitally released on UK iTunes on January 27, 2014.
+Humanoid was digitally released on UK iTunes on 27 January 2014.

-The first single, "Automatisch" was released on September 18, 2009, and "Automatic" was released on September 22, 2009, in the US.

 The song "Human Connect To Human" was featured in a Verizon Wireless commercial promoting Motorola's Droid phone.
 "Humanoid" is included on the set list for rhythm game Rock Band 3.